hieplt23/volley_pipe/README.md

 Key features:
 - **Player Tracking**: Detect and track players using YOLO and ByteTrack.
 - **Ball Tracking**: Detect and track the volleyball.
-- **Action Recognition**: Predict player actions such as "block", "defense", "serve", "set", and "spike".
+- **Action Recognition**: Predict player actions such as "block", "defense", "serve", "set" and "spike".
 - **Visualization**: Generate annotated videos with tracking and action predictions.

 ---